-For remote or virtual teams, the added challenge of being physically apart can make the connection and building relationships difficult.
-We are social creatures and we learn from each other when we converse and interact in person.
-The only real way to connect with someone and build a strong relationship remotely, is to keep showing up, in good times and in bad times, and through multiple communication channels.
+The added challenge of being physically apart makes connection and relationship building difficult.
+We are social creatures, and we learn from each other when we converse and interact in person.
+The only real way to connect with someone and build a strong relationship remotely is to keep showing up in good and bad times and through multiple communication channels.

 In addition to being physically apart, most remote or virtual teams are also culturally diverse, with each team member coming from different cities, countries or even regions.
-This makes connecting and building relationships ever more challenging as we navigate timezones and decipher cultural nuances.
+Cultural difference and varying time zones make connecting and building relationships ever more challenging.

 In this blog post, we will be focusing on professional relationships in the context of a virtual or remote team.
-However, much of this can be applied to other types of relationships too.
+However, the insights shared in this article can be applied to other types of relationships too.

 Why Is It Important To Connect?

-According to Gallup research, where they surveyed a random sample of 10,000 employees, indicated that trust is essential to their engagement in the workplace.
+According to Gallup research1, where they surveyed a random sample of 10,000 employees, trust is essential to their engagement in the workplace.
 Trust boosts each team member’s sense of belonging and subsequently improves efficiency and performance.

-The responsibility of building of trust and belonging in a remote team does not only belong to the manager or leader.
-Everyone in the team needs to connect to each other and be involved in building trust and belongingness.
-However, trust, belongingness and relationships are not built over a handful of conversations.
+The responsibility of building trust and belonging in a remote team does not only belong to the manager or leader.
+Everyone in the team needs to connect and be involved in building trust and belongingness.
+However, trust, belongingness and relationships are not made over a handful of conversations.
 Checking in, saying “hello”, and starting conversations has to happen regularly for relationships and teams to flourish.

-Connection must occur first before any relationship can grow.
+A connection must occur first before any relationship can grow.
 A connection starts when two persons acknowledge and recognise each other’s presence.
-How the connection is made will influence the dynamics of the relationship and how it develops over time.
+Subsequently, the connection will influence the dynamics of the relationship and how it develops over time.

-As we shared in the intro, it typically starts with a “hello”.
-The greeting “hello” is so simple, yet powerful that it commands the attention of the other, which subsequently opens up an opportunity to get to know each other further.
+As we shared in the introduction, it typically starts with a “hello”.
+The greeting “hello” is so simple yet powerful that it commands the attention of the other, which subsequently opens up an opportunity to get to know each other further.

-A remote team I once worked with, had team members who connected to each other unequally.
+A remote team I once worked with had team members who connected unequally.
 A team member, let’s call her Sarah, made an effort to greet everyone and engage in small talk as other members joined the conference call.
-While another team member, let’s call him Kevin, seemed resistant to the efforts to connect and replied to small talk in a cold and curt manner.
+While another team member, let’s call him Kevin, seemed resistant to connecting and replied to small talk coldly and curtly.
 Over time, Sarah built strong relationships with her peers, while Kevin remained distant.

-When crunch time arrived for a project the team was working on, Sarah managed to rally her peers to complete the project, while Kevin started arguments, scolded and blamed others.
-Had Sarah not made the effort to connect with others on the team, the project might have failed entirely and the team disintegrated.
+When crunch time arrived for a project the team was working on, Sarah managed to rally her peers to complete the project.
+At the same time, Kevin started arguments, scolded and blamed others.
+Had Sarah not made an effort to connect with others on the team, the project might have failed, and the group disintegrated.
 For connection to be meaningful and effective, it has to be a joint effort of everyone on the team.

 What Is The Difference Between Connection and Conversation?

-Connection and Conversation are often used interchangeably, both with the intention of building relationships.
+Connection and conversation are often used interchangeably to build relationships.
 However, these are two different steps of the relationship-building process.
 Connection is the first step of reaching out, the first contact and getting the attention of the other.
 Typically, the discussion in the connection step is surface-level, focused on small talk, current events, etc.

-While Conversation is the second step of the relationship-building process, where we go beyond the connection to sustain attention and dig deeper into each other’s hearts and minds.
+While the conversation is the second step of the relationship-building process, where we go beyond the connection to sustain attention and dig deeper into each other’s hearts and minds.
 Conversations can involve deeper and meaningful conversations around values, beliefs, personal stories, perspectives, vulnerabilities and many more.
-This is where the sense of belonging is cultivate.
-However, Conversation cannot first happen without Connection.
+The cultivation of of belonging starts here.
+However, conversation cannot first happen without Connection.

-If you are connecting with a non-native English speaker, saying “hello” in the other’s mother tongue will help you a long way.
-In doing so, it indicates to the other that you are open and willing to go beyond your comfort zone to meet them.
+If you connect with a non-native English speaker, saying “hello” in the other’s mother tongue will help you a long way.
+Doing so indicates to the other that you are open and willing to go beyond your comfort zone to meet them.

-One important aspect to be aware of is that the initial connection and conversation forms the impression of each other, the first impression.
-As humans, we have the tendency to make quick judgements about whether a person is reliable, trustworthy, competent and many others based on our cultural values.
+It is essential to be aware of the initial connection as it forms the impression of each other, the first impression.
+As humans, we tend to make quick judgements about whether a person is reliable, trustworthy, competent and many others based on our cultural values.

-Research says that first appearance affects our perception of the other, from their likeability to their trustworthiness.
+Research2 says that first appearances affect our perception others, such as likeability and trustworthiness.
 Researchers also suggest that first impressions formed online are often more negative than first impressions formed face to face.

-While we cannot control the impression others have on us, we can set the tone early by demonstrating openness, non-judgment and willingness to learn new and different perspectives.
+We cannot control the impression others have on us.
+But, we can set the tone early by demonstrating openness, non-judgment and willingness to learn new and different perspectives.

 What Can We Do To Connect Remotely?

-There are certain things that we can do to ease the process from being a stranger to developing a relationship.
+We can do certain things to ease the process from being a stranger to developing a relationship.
 While there are many ways to do this, here are three ways to connect remotely with scope.

 - Schedule virtual coffee sessions regularly, where both of you prepare a cup of hot drink, coffee or tea or your favourite beverage, and chat about anything within the scheduled time.

-- When you come across an article, video or podcast that is of interest to your colleague, share it with them and add a short personal note.
+- When you come across an article, video or podcast that interests your colleague, share it with them and add a short personal note.